4.4. Design Spaces

 A product design space combines subspaces in a similar manner, although subspaces are often multivariate.
 However the same principle holds for sampling: all combinations of finite factors are enumerated, while infinite factors are sampled continuously.
 Note, each factor must be independent.
 This means that the same descriptor may not appear more than once in a product design space.

 As an example, let’s create a produt design space that defines the ways in which we might mix two pigments together and stir at some temperature.
-We are only interested in specific amounts of each pigment, so we create an enumerated design space that defines the amounts we wish to test.
+We are only interested in specific amounts of each pigment, so we create a data source design space that references a data source defining the amounts we wish to test.
 The mixing speed is discrete, so we describe it with an enumerated dimension.
 And temperature is described by a continuous dimension.

 from citrine.informatics.dimensions import ContinuousDimension, EnumeratedDimension